 - Avoid having to display the same image/object on the screen for lengthy periods of time.
 This will cause a burn-in which is a common problem with all types of display technologies.
 Blank the screen after a while or dim it very low by adjusting the contrast.
-Better still; implement a screen saver feature. - Moisture and water can damage the display.
+Better still; implement a screen saver feature.
+Easy 5 pin interface to any TTL Serial Host: - Moisture and water can damage the display.
 Moisture on the surface of a powered display will cause the electrodes to corrode.
 Wipe off any moisture gently or let the display dry before usage. - Dirt from fingerprint oil and fat can easily stain the surface of the display.
 Gently wipe off any stains with a soft lint-free cloth. - The performance of the display will degrade under high temperature and humidity.
 Avoid such conditions when storing. - Do not tamper with the display flex cable that is connected to the control board.
-This may affect the connection between the display and the driving circuitry and cause failure. - Displays are susceptible to mechanical shock and any force exerted on the module may result in deformed zebra stripes, a cracked display cell and broken backlight
+This may affect the connection between the display and the driving circuitry and cause failure. - Displays are susceptible to mechanical shock and any force exerted on the module may result in deformed zebra stripes, a cracked display cell and broken backlight - Always use the mounting holes on the module's corner plates to mount the display.